Kitware/CMake/Help/cpack_gen/nuget.rst

  The filename of a 64x64 image with transparency background to use as the icon for the package in UI display.

  :Mandatory: No
  :Default: None

+.. variable:: CPACK_NUGET_PACKAGE_REQUIRE_LICENSE_ACCEPTANCE

+ When set to a true value, the user will be prompted to accept the license before installing the package.

+ :Mandatory: No
+ :Default: None